 What is Caisse Populaire?

-Caisse Populaire is a French Word for ‘Credit Union’ and simply refers to financial institutions that are owned and controlled by its members.
+Caisse Populaire is a French Word for ‘Credit Union,’ and it simply refers to financial institutions that are owned and controlled by its members.
 These institutions perform similar activities as banks but are limited to providing services only to its members.
 At times, based on member needs, the institutions may perform additional services, such as investment advisory, as well.
 Caisse Populaires are mostly found in Canada, with the majority of them being focused in the province of Quebec.

 How does Caisse Populaire Work?